DaraghOsully/Getting-and-Cleaning-Data-Course-Project/README.md

                              is from 1 to 30.

+run_analysis.R
 ==========================================

 The script "run_analysis.R" reads in, in turn, the necessary files to reassemble the partitioned dataset within UCI HAR:

- 1: It merges the training and the test sets to create one data set, called "Full Data Set"
+ - It merges the training and the test sets to create one data set, called "Full Data Set"

- 2: It extracts only the measurements on the mean and standard deviation for each measurement, and stores them in vectors
-    named 'col means' and 'col_sd' respectively
+ - It extracts only the measurements on the mean and standard deviation for each measurement, and stores them in vectors named 'col means' and 'col_sd' respectively

- 3: It uses descriptive activity names to name the activities in "Full Data Set"
+ - It uses descriptive activity names to name the activities in "Full Data Set"

- 4: It appropriately labels "Full_Data_Set with descriptive variable names.
+ - It appropriately labels "Full_Data_Set with descriptive variable names.

- 5: From "Full Data Set"  it creates and stores an independent tidy data set, "Tidy Data.txt" with the average of each variable for each activity and each subject.
+ - From "Full Data Set"  it creates and stores an independent tidy data set, "Tidy Data.txt" with the average of each variable for each activity and each subject.